redis-developer/backend/README.md

 ### Data flow
 - For users:
   - When a user registers, a user is created like:
     - `JSON.SET user:${username} . ${userJson}`
   - To log a user in, a new session is created:
     - `SET sess:${sessionId} ${data}`
   - To retrieve user information:
     - `JSON.GET user:${username} ${path}`
 - For sockets:
   - When a new socket is connected to the server and the request is authenticated (user is logged in), a new socket is created and the associated username is stored:
     - `SET socket:${socketId} ${username}`
   - When a socket is disconnected from the server, it is deleted:
     - `DEL socket:${socketId}`
 - For rooms:
-  - When a room is searched for, RedisSearch is used to make the search:
+  - When a room is searched for, Redis Search is used to make the search:
     - `FT.SEARCH @name|description:(${searchQuery}) @private:{false} @genres:{${genres}} SORTBY numMembers DESC LIMIT ${offset} ${limit}`
   - When a new room is created, a room is created like:
     - `HSET room:${roomId} id ${roomId} name ${name} description ${description} private ${private} genres ${genres} numMembers ${numMembers} json ${roomJson}`
   - When a room is updated, it is updated like (all fields are optional):
     - `HSET room:${roomId} id ${roomId} name ${name} description ${description} private ${private} genres ${genres} numMembers ${numMembers} json ${roomJson}`
 - For queues:
   -  When a user joins the queue, a queue is created/the user is added to the queue:
      -  `RPUSH queue:${roomId} ${username}`
   -  When it is a user's turn to play a song, the user is moved to the end of the queue:
      -  `LMOVE queue:${roomId} queue:${roomId} LEFT RIGHT`
   -  At the same time, the song played is moved to the end of the user's playlist:
      -  `song = JSON.ARRPOP user:${username} .playlist.${playlistId}.queue 0`